m3g/CellListMap.jl/docs/src/neighborlists.md

 - [In-place computation of neighbor lists](@ref)
 - [Options](@ref)

+!!! note
+    When computing neighbor lists with cell-lists, it is possible for pairs of particles that are at a distance equal to the cutoff to either be included or excluded due to numerical rounding.
+As a result, these neighbor lists should only be utilized for calculating properties that vanish at the cutoff distance.

 ## Non-periodic systems

 Without periodic boundary conditions, just provide the coordinates and the cutoff: